 For a start, it offers plenty of phone contracts, with a massive variety of handsets to choose from, some of which have nothing to pay upfront.
 Whether you want the latest iPhone or something on more of a budget, you're covered.

 Or, if it's SIM-only you're after, Three has a nice set of 12-month, 30-day, and pay-as-you-go plans.

 Both its phone and SIM-only contracts come in a wide range of tariffs, from 500MB of data and 200 minutes per month all the way up unlimited (All-you-can-eat) everything.
 Unlimited texts are included in every plan too.

 And its unlimited data really is unlimited!
 There's a fair usage cap of 1000GB per month, but you'll need to download 1.4GB per hour every single day to reach that.

-There are two main kinds of plan you can choose from: Essential and Advanced.
-Essential plans give you just the basics - calling minutes, texts, and data.
-Meanwhile, Advanced plans have some extras thrown in.
+Three's plans all include some neat extras thrown in.
 There's Feel at Home Around the World, which lets you use your phone abroad in more than 70 destinations at no extra cost; free calls to Three's customer services; and a personal hotspot allowance.
 Some plans even let you use streaming music services without using your data.